JPFrancoia/JPFrancoia.github.io/_posts/2023-01-14-authentication-sso.md

 ## Conclusion

-In this article, we saw how to create an authentication mechanism with SSO end-to-end.
+In this article, we saw how to create an authentication mechanism with SSO end to end.
 This will allow you to register/login users into your app without making them fill a form and create yet another password.
 But this is just a first step, because we haven't seen the *authorization* part.
-In a future article we'll see how we can create JWT tokens for our users, which will allow us to validate the idendity of a user throughout their session on your app.
+In a future article we'll see how we can create JWT tokens for our users, which will allow us to validate the identity of a user throughout their session on your app.
 We will also be able to restrict some pages to unregistered users.